afterburn/incentro/README.md

   "client_secret": "<your-client-secret>"
 }
 ```
+After that you can run the following scripts:

 ```
 npm start // Will run webpack in watch mode and start the node server.
 (Please wait until webpack build is finished before attempting to visit url)